 Take our 30-second survey to find out.

-During this time your mouth heals and fuses with the rod.
+It is during this time that your mouth heals and fuses with the implant.
 Learn what to expect and when you should be concerned.Creative Commons

 What to expect during dental implant recovery?